"Share Your Visions" and "The Figure Outside"

 There is warmth inside.

-Luis Cuauhtémoc Berriozábal lives in California and works in Los Angeles.
-His poetry books have been published by Deadbeat Press, Kendra Steiner Editions, New Polish Beat, Poet’s Democracy, Propaganda Press, and Ten Pages Press (ebook).
-His poems have appeared in Blue Collar Review, Crossroads Magazine, Mad Swirl, and Yellow Mama Webzine.
+Born in Mexico, Luis Cuauhtémoc Berriozábal resides in California and works in the mental health field in Los Angeles.
+His poems have appeared in Blue Collar Review, Kendra Steiner Editions, Nerve Cowboy, and Yellow Mama Webzine.
 Luis recommends St. Jude Children's Research Hospital.